aws-samples/schema-validator-oracle-postgresql/README.md

 ## Installation and Execution

-1. Install the oracle_fdw extension and configure foreign tables for Oracle metadata views or tables (installer_ora_fdw.sql).
+1. Install the oracle_fdw extension and configure foreign tables for Oracle metadata views or tables ( .sql).

 Using the psql command line, we initiate installation with the following command:
 ```